-- iterationCount specifies the iteration count, a positive integer. - keyLength is the length in octets of the derived key.
-The default is 16 octets. - prf identifies the underlying pseudorandom function.
+- iterationCount specifies the iteration count.
+The maximum iteration count allowed depends on the implementation.
+It is expected that implementation profiles may further constrain the bounds. - keyLength, an optional field, is the length in octets of the derived key.
+The maximum key length allowed depends on the implementation; it is expected that implementation profiles may further constrain the bounds.
+The field is provided for convenience only; the key length is not cryptographically protected.
+If there is concern about interaction between operations with different key lengths for a given salt (see Section 4.1), the salt should distinguishes among the different key lengths. - prf identifies the underlying pseudorandom function.
 It shall be an algorithm ID with an OID in the set PBKDF2-PRFs, which for this version of PKCS #5 shall consist of id-hmacWithSHA1 (see Appendix B.1.1) and any other OIDs defined by the application.